Review by Ian Keogh

 Of all the cast, Winick is best with Calvin Rankin, Mimic, a hero whose main Earth counterpart hasn’t been seen since his 1970s death.
 He’s an inspired choice for a team requiring as broad a power base as possible, able to absorb and retain the powers of up to five others, and in terms of personality Winick was handed a relatively blank slate.
 Almost all the remainder of the team have popular counterparts, and their personalities don’t diverge far.
 Winick can build Mimic, and does so well here, in creating an exciting series of divergent worlds for Out of Time.
 The best is a supremely creepy spotlight on a relatively minor villain, transforming them into a world changer.
 On the main Marvel Earth Dr Curt Connors became the Lizard when dosing himself with experimental formula to regenerate a missing arm.
 On the Earth visited by the Exiles, Connors’ formula has spread and only a massive wall bisecting the USA contains the rampaging results in the Western coastal states.

 Among many other joyful moments, Dr Doom is given what for, Morph and Mojo exchange banter, the Vision is sinisterly transformed and there’s a great surprise about new member Sasquatch.
 Exiles is in fine form as it heads into Legacy.
-Alternatively the first three volumes of Exiles are now combined as The Complete Collection Vol. 1.
+Alternatively the first three volumes of Exiles are now combined as The Complete Collection Vol. 1, that reprinting the earler Exiles Ultimate Collection Book One.